zacaustin/convenience/README.md

-# convenience
+# Convenience
-Library of helpful stuff to have available rather quickly
+Here is my library of helpful stuff that I like to have available rather quickly.